Skip to main content

 One of the more subtle but important aspects of ODS design is key unification — the pattern where a single natural key value appears in multiple parent references within the same child row and must be consistent across all of them.

 The canonical example is SchoolId on a Section.
-A Section belongs to a CourseOffering and to a Session, both of which belong to the same School.
-In ODS, because SchoolId is part of the composite primary key, there is physically only one SchoolId column.
-The same value satisfies both parent references simultaneously.
+A Section is identified by its CourseOffering, and that CourseOffering reaches the same School two ways within its own identity — directly through its School reference and indirectly through its Session's School — so a single SchoolId value has to satisfy both paths.
+In ODS, because SchoolId is part of the composite primary key, there is physically only one SchoolId column, and it satisfies every path simultaneously.
 The database enforces consistency by construction.

 In DMS, where each reference is a separate DocumentId column, this implicit consistency no longer holds.
-DMS makes key unification explicit: a single canonical SchoolId_Unified column holds the authoritative value, and computed persisted alias columns (CourseOffering_SchoolId, Session_SchoolId) derive from it automatically.
+DMS makes key unification explicit: a single canonical SchoolId_Unified column holds the authoritative value, and the per‑reference school columns are computed, persisted columns that derive from it automatically.
+They are named by their full reference path rather than a short alias — on Section, the CourseOffering reference contributes both CourseOffering_SchoolReferenceSchoolId and CourseOffering_SessionReferenceSchoolId, both backed by the same SchoolId_Unified value:

 StudentUSI and Its Siblings Are Eliminated